ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 ### 🌟 cmt / gmt / [create-txt-lyrics-from-karaoke-files.bat](../BAT-and-UTIL-files-1create-txt-lyrics-from-karaoke-files.bat.bat):
-create-txt-lyrics-from-karaoke-files.bat

 In the current folder, convert all karaoke sidecar files into text sidecar files (unless they already exist).
 That is: If an MP3/FLAC has a corresponding LRC/SRT but not TXT version, convert the LRC/SRT to TXT.

-It’s good to prep your entire collection with this, by running it in every folder of your music collection.
+It is good to prep your entire collection with this, by running it in every folder of your music collection.
 Do this by going to the base folder of your music collection and running: ```global /i create-txt-lyrics-from-karaoke-files.bat```

 ### [review-all-lyrics-in-all-subfolders.bat](../BAT-and-UTIL-files-1/review-all-lyrics-in-all-subfolders.bat)